Drake University: Student life

 Drake features over 160 student organizations, which including several fraternities and sororities.

-The School of Journalism and Mass Communication (SJMC) magazine program has achieved national prominence.
-The Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) team that visited in 1999 termed Drake's Magazines program the strongest undergraduate sequence in the country.
+The School of Journalism & Mass Communication (SJMC) magazine program has achieved national prominence.
+The Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) team that visited in 1999, termed Drake's Magazines program the strongest undergraduate sequence in the country.
 In 2007, Drake student magazines THiNK and 515 won Pacemaker Awards.

 Athletics

 Drake student-athletes compete in NCAA Division I in the Missouri Valley Conference in all sports except football, men's tennis and women's rowing.
 In football, Drake competes in the FCS NCAA Division I Pioneer Football League.
 In women's rowing, Drake competes in the Metro Atlantic Athletic Conference.
 In men's tennis, Drake competes in the Summit League.